willwin4sure/vault/🤔Inference and Information/Estimation/The Gauss-Markov Theorem.md

+> OLS is MLE.
+Ridge is MAP with a Gaussian prior.

 This section develops an important connection between least-squares and maximum likelihood estimation, which occurs for linear models with Gaussian data.
 You've seen this in the Berkeley intro ML course notes.
 ## Statement